 Contested vs. Uncontested Divorce

 Ending a marriage is a complicated process.
 You may be overwhelmed by the legal obstacles.
-Expert attorneys like Cindy English and Beau Stubbs of Banks, Stubbs and McFarland will take the time to listen to you and to explain your options.
+Expert attorneys will take the time to listen to you and to explain your options.
 Our goal is to help you through this difficult process and protect your legal rights.

 What is the Difference between an Uncontested and a Contested Divorce?

 The terminology surrounding a divorce is confusing.
 Many clients do not understand if they have a contested or uncontested divorce.
 To clarify, a divorce requires that the couple compromise on three issues:

 Generally speaking, if the couple agrees with the goals and terms surrounding those three issues, the divorce is considered uncontested.
 It does not matter if one party wishes to stay married.
-If the couple is completely adhering to a set plan, a prenuptial agreement or separation agreement, the divorce is uncontested.
+If the couple is completely following a set plan, a prenuptial agreement or separation agreement, the divorce is uncontested.
 Uncontested divorces are generally quicker and less expensive than contested ones, but that does not mean that the process is necessarily easy in the state of Georgia.
 An uncontested divorce usually takes about a month to finalize.

 Whether your divorce is contested or uncontested, contact the attorneys at Banks, Stubbs and McFarland to manage the process for you.
-Call 770-887-1209 today schedule a meeting with one of our skilled legal professionals.
+Call 770-887-1209 today schedule a meeting with one of our skilled family law professionals.